 The children will get dirty, muddy, glittery, tired.. the works… children love to see their parents having fun, happy and relaxed…so soak up the atmosphere and enjoy the weekend 🙂

-I hope you enjoyed my tips for surviving a festival with children.
-Would love to know your thoughts – do you have any other tips to share?
+I hope you enjoyed our festival tips for surviving a family friendly festival with kids.
+Do you have any other tips to share?